Inventory Planning: Top-Down Versus Bottom-Up

 Performing bottom-up planning is a time-sensitive effort that requires collaboration with various stakeholders.
 Designing and manufacturing product requires a much longer pipeline with a rigorous schedule.

 Planning sales and inventory at the style color level (also known as buy planning) can be a very messy, long process, primarily because plans must be reconciled (rolled up) multiple times to ensure they are hitting the tops down sales plans.
 Further, if any changes are made to the assortment plan during the buy planning process (if styles are either removed or added), sales plans must be reworked throughout this process.
 There is a mandatory pencils-down date for buy planning in order for purchase orders to be passed off to the production team.

 Bottom-Up In-Season Challenges:

 Reacting to variances from an item’s sales plan can be very difficult for retailers who have long lead times (again, most companies who have the resources to bottoms up plan have long lead times).
 Chasing into product that is outperforming its sales plan can be a challenge, as can pushing out or canceling orders.
 Usually, companies are committed to the purchase orders already issued, and if an item has too much inventory, in-season promotional levers must be pulled to generate sales.

 The Ideal Approach

 Forecasts are more accurate at a higher level of taxonomy than at the more detailed level.
-However, the more detailed a buy plan, the easier it is to track and manage sales and inventory.
+However, the more detailed a buy plan, the easier it is to track and manage retail reporting.

 The simplest reason for choosing how a company creates plans comes down to the type of company and its resources.
 In an ideal world, every single item that a company sells has a sales forecast associated with it that informs the inventory investment and allows the planner to evaluate how the item is performing.
 The aggregated sales forecasts from all of these items roll up to an achievable sales plan rooted in reality.